MMohan1/django-github/README.md

     MAX_GITHUB_SEARCH - maximaum how many search results will be store in developer data base.
 The max size is 100.

-#Producation SetUp
+# Producation SetUp

-Prdocation setup require the <a href="https://www.rabbitmq.com/download.html"> Rabbitmq </a> and python <a href="http://www.celeryproject.org/"> Celery</a>.
+Producation setup require the <a href="https://www.rabbitmq.com/download.html"> Rabbitmq </a> and python <a href="http://www.celeryproject.org/"> Celery</a>.
-The <a href "http://docs.celeryproject.org/en/latest/getting-started/brokers/rabbitmq.html"> celery Configuration </a> is require to run the app.
-Once the rabbitmq and celey setup done. change the githuppapi/settings.py DEVELOPER_SETUP to False to search and store the results in background.
+The <a href="http://docs.celeryproject.org/en/latest/getting-started/brokers/rabbitmq.html"> celery Configuration </a> is require to run the app.
+Once the rabbitmq and celey setup done. change the githuppapi/settings.py DEVELOPER_SETUP to False and the Celery config to search and store the results in background.

 # Results

-To see the stored results Follow the stapes-
+To see the stored results Follow the stapes- create superuser python manage.py createsuperuser
-   # create superuser
-   python manage.py createsuperuser
-   # You can now visit the following URLS:
+   You can now visit the following URLS
    * http://127.0.0.1:8000/admin/

+  # Tests

+Run the test suite:

+    python manage.py test